shinestrength/dg-test/src/site/notes/Writing/Entries/Duck-shit-soup.md

 Contorting faces now, helmed with plated clear raspberry steel, pink faced and sniffing the air, become a hundred shadows in coffee shop windows, a tiny tourist box.

 Today two ducks guard the center of the court and I walk around them, aiming to please any onlookers into thinking I'm some sort of environmental god - one in touch with his natural self, a respecter of all life.
 I know that my incapabilties and fear drive me more than my acceptance.
-I should stop pleasing onlookers.
+I should stop pleasing those onlookers.